YvanMazy/TransferProxy/.github/README.md

 #### ➡️ Now what's next?

 When your server is correctly installed, you must install a plugin to define the redirection rules and customize the motd if necessary.
-You have two options :
+You have two options:

 - Download an official plugin [here](https://github.com/Darkkraft/TransferProxy/wiki#official-plugins), if you want to do tests or if your project is small.